photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 You may change it in Settings, or using the `photoprism passwd` command in a terminal.

 The port and other basic settings can be changed in `docker-compose.yml`.
-Remember to stop and re-create the container whenever configuration values changed:
+Remember to stop and re-create the container whenever configuration values have been changed:

 ```
 docker-compose stop photoprism